alitto/pond/benchmark/README.md

 PASS
 ok  	github.com/alitto/pond/benchmark	152.726s
 ```

+When running with fewer available CPUs, the difference becomes more clear when comparing against other worker pool implementations and it even runs faster than launching unbounded goroutines in some of the workloads (when users <= 10k).

 These tests were executed on a laptop with an 8-core CPU (Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz) and 16GB of RAM.